getsentry/sentry-javascript/docs/migration/draft-v9-migration-guide.md

   });
   ```

+## `@sentry/remix`

+- Deprecated `autoInstrumentRemix: false`.
+The next major version will default to behaving as if this option were `true` and the option itself will be removed.

 ## Server-side SDKs (`@sentry/node` and all dependents)

 - Deprecated `processThreadBreadcrumbIntegration` in favor of `childProcessIntegration`.
 Functionally they are the same.